Ben Shapiro is an anti-Trumper, who continues to assert baselessly that “the future of the Republican party is anti-Trump.”

 “Name one country that socialism has ever worked” (sic) she blurted.
 (Translated: “Name a country where socialism has worked.”)

-In her defense, we should say that everyone knows Meghan is no Michael Oakeshott.
+In her defense, we should say that everyone knows Meghan McCain is no Michael Oakeshott.
 The problem being that Ben is considered the very embodiment of Russell Kirk, a classical conservative, and the intellectual father of American conservatism, may it rest in peace.

 For these two establishment crowd-pleasers it all boils down to pragmatism, not principle.
 Hence “socialism doesn’t work.”